-Innsbruck is home to beautiful medieval, renaissance and Baroque architecture, as well as several academic institutes, winter and extreme sports and breathtaking natural surroundings.
+Innsbruck is home to beautiful medieval, renaissance, and Baroque architecture, as well as several academic institutes, winter sports, extreme sports, and breathtaking natural surroundings.

 Getting a cable car ride on any of Innsbruck’s cable cars is a life-changing experience, even if you have no intention of doing any snowboarding.
 Try the Top of Innsbruck: Round Trip Cable Car Ride for some of the most incredible views.

-For other more relaxed activities, there are a ton of museums, galleries and marvelous old buildings to admire, not to mention some of the best Austrian cuisine in the country.
+For other more relaxed activities, there are a ton of museums, galleries, and marvelous old buildings to admire, not to mention some of the best Austrian cuisines in the country.

 Among the most significant old structures in Innsbruck is the Hofburg (Imperial Palace) of Innsbruck which is considered one of Austria’s 3 most culturally important buildings, along with the Hofburg Palace (it’s a different Hofburg) and Schönbrunn Palace in Vienna.